 Dementia-specific facilities are designed specifically for people with dementia.
 They are best suited to people with dementia who have additional special care needs.

 When the time comes to start selecting an aged care home, it is a good idea to create a checklist of questions and required information.
-Obviously the checklist may feature items applicable to your particular circumstances, however, here is a list of questions/information you can use as a starting point.
+Your checklist will most likely feature items applicable to your particular circumstances, however, here is a list of questions/information you can use as a starting point.

 - Is there specific dementia care/expertise?